technexion-android/cookers/README.md

 Contact Window: sales@technexion.com

 After getting the firmware binary: ..
-Decompress the tarball and put all the firmware files into░
+Decompress the tarball and put all the firmware files into

     <source folder>/device/fsl/<your target platform>/wifi-firmware/

 Then take the QCA9377 folder as target path such as:

     <source folder>/device/fsl/<your target platform>/wifi-firmware/QCA9377

-Enabling the WiFi function in Build file:

-    i.MX6: path: <source folder>/device/fsl/imx6/<your target platform>.mk
-    i.MX7: path: <source folder>/device/fsl/imx7/<your target platform>.mk

-    - BOARD_HAS_QCA9377_WLAN_FIRMWARE := false
-    to
-    + BOARD_HAS_QCA9377_WLAN_FIRMWARE := true

 Issue the command cook/heat again as previous Chapter "Compiling Environment Setup", WiFi/BT function will be working!
 Enjoy!